‘A Constant Adrenaline Rush’: 3 New York City Founders Give an Inside Look at Building Their Startups in the Big Apple

 “This city has the best graphic designers, writers, and photographers in the world.
 If you’re going to tell a story meaningful enough to win investors and customers, you’ll get nowhere without those artists in your corner.”

 Nabeel strongly believes not just in diversity of backgrounds but in a diversity of ideas.
 And nowhere does this melange of ideas flourish more than in the Big Apple.
 “New Yorkers are not afraid to ruffle feathers and make their voices heard,” he says.
 “Our engineering team and our client-facing team duke it out all the time.”

 He attributes the success of the company—which is now rolled out in 30 states—to being the byproduct of those two departments clashing.
 “I don’t think we’d be half as successful as we are today without a ragtag group of innovators having at it.”

 “Sure, it can be painful when teams fight.
 But what’s the alternative?
 They don’t fight and we don’t grow?
 That’s even scarier,” he says.

-Nabeel has faced some challenges raising capital in New York.
+Not unlike Silicon Valley, Nabeel has faced some capital challenges in New York City when looking for funding.
 “For our seed round, we got rejected 72 times,” he says.
 With intense grit and determination, he eventually closed the round, paving the way for a $20M Series A in 2020.
-“It’s easier to raise in Silicon Valley, and the valuations are better.
+“It’s easier to raise startup capital in Silicon Valley, and the valuations are better.
 You can get away with half the case studies or pattern matching—investors will still take a leap of faith.”

 But Nabeel wouldn’t dream of basing his business elsewhere.
 For one, “New York City is the mecca of restaurants,” he says.
 “And the customers in New York are first movers—they’ll try technology faster and adopt it better than in other cities.
 We support some of the best restaurateurs in the city.”